 - A shorter cycle time may result in paying sooner

 - Increases in calls from suppliers to ask about how to apply for the payment

 - ERS drives a fundamental change to the Procurement cycle, with an emphasis on data quality in your Purchasing and Receiving departments.

 - Accounts Payable is no longer responsible to resolve errors.
-It’s up to Purchasing and Receiving to eliminate reasons for errors, and resolve them when they occur.
-Purchase Orders need be accurate and complete, supplier packing slip information needs to be accurate, and receipt information needs to be processed timely and accurately by Receiving.
+It’s up to Purchasing and Receiving to eliminate reasons for errors and resolve them when they occur.
+Purchase Orders need to be accurate and complete, supplier packing slip information needs to be accurate, and receipt information needs to be processed timely and accurately by Receiving.

-While implementation issues are likely to be more complex than you might expect, the benefits from pursuing ERS as part of your efforts to reduce processing costs are often clear and compelling.
+While implementation issues are likely to be more complex than you might expect, the benefits of pursuing ERS as part of your efforts to reduce processing costs are often clear and compelling.
 It might be time to take a closer look.

 How is your company reducing costs in Accounts Payable and improving the quality of Purchasing and Receiving processes?

 Who are your peers and how are you collaborating with them?

 1 “PeercastsTM” are private, professionally facilitated webcasts that feature leading member company experiences on specific topics as a catalyst for broader discussion.
 Access is available exclusively to Peeriosity member company employees, with consultants or vendors prohibited from attending or accessing discussion content.
 Members can see who is registered to attend in advance, with discussion recordings, supporting polls, and presentation materials online and available whenever convenient for the member.
 Using Peeriosity’s integrated email system, Peer MailTM, attendees can easily communicate at any time with other attending peers by selecting them from the list of registered attendees.